baldwinT12/unblock_apps-and-games/README.md

-# incognito_youtube
+# unblock_apps-and-games
-it is to watch video and search on chromebook youtube but will not apear in your history enjoy it !
+it is to explore apps and games search on chromebook and they will not apear in your history enjoy it !